Fundraising efforts under way to help those affected by Creeslough tragedy

-The announcement from An Post came as an online fundraiser set up by someone originally from the village passed 80,000 euro on Saturday evening.
+The announcement came as an online fundraiser set up by someone originally from the village passed 80,000 euro on Saturday evening.

 An Post said people could make donations to the Creeslough Community Support Fund at its 902 post offices nationwide from Monday.